Chart Color Schemes

 Glenfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Glenfield has one of the country's highest levels of cultural diversity, with 56.5% speaking a language other than English at home and 51.8% born overseas.
-Christianity is the predominant religion in Glenfield, making up 45.1%.
-Hinduism is notably overrepresented, comprising 17.5%, compared to Greater Sydney's average of 7.5%.
+Glenfield has a high degree of cultural diversity, with 56.5% of its population speaking languages other than English at home and 51.8% being born overseas.
+Christianity is the predominant religion in Glenfield, making up 45.1% of the population.
+However, Hinduism is significantly overrepresented, composing 17.5% compared to the Greater Sydney average of 7.5%.

 Frequently Asked Questions - Diversity